stackitcloud/stackit-sdk-python-core/README.md

 which installs the local files like a package so you can test features without reinstalling the package every time.
 This package also defines additional depencies for development, like testing and linting.
-It requires `poetry` to be installed.
+It requires [`poetry`](https://python-poetry.org/) to be installed.
+An installation guide can be found [here](https://python-poetry.org/docs/#installation).

-Execute the following in the root folder of this repository:
+After installing `poetry` execute the following in the root folder of this repository:

 ```bash
 make install-dev